While driving down I95 South, from New York to Pennsylvania with my husband, he pointed out that the leaves were beginning to change on the trees.

 They were turning orange, red and yellow, reminding us that another season is coming.

 I noticed something else as we drove down that highway.

 There were large patches of tall golden yellow flowers.
 They were beautiful and they were everywhere – covering both sides of the road.

 They really brightened up the highway!

 Goldenrod was traditionally used for respiratory ailments like lung inflammation.

-According the Traditional Chinese Medicine the fall season is connected to our “lung” element, and winter is associated with the “kidney” element.
-It would make perfect sense to use Goldenrod at this time of year to help support both the lungs during the fall and the kidneys as we move into winter.
+According to Traditional Chinese Medicine the fall season is connected to our “lung” element.
+It would make perfect sense to use Goldenrod at this time of year to help support the lungs during the fall season.

 There’s a great quote by the 14th century physician, botanist and alchemist, Paracelsus.
 His words of wisdom are just as true today as they were centuries ago.

 “The art of healing comes from nature, not from the physician.
 Therefore the physician must start from nature, with an open mind.” – Paracelsus –